Fantasy Strike: Gameplay

-Multiplayer allows player-against-player matches both locally and online.
+Multiplayer allows player-versus-player matches both locally and online.
 The latter provides automatic match-making for a casual and a ranked queue, or directly challenging specific opponents through friend matches.
 Players may either choose to play Standard or Team Battle.
-Standard refers to the classic mode, where each player picks a character to play a best of seven.
-Team Battle instead makes each player pick three characters.
-The game will then randomly pick a character from each players pool of characters, upon which the players play a best of five.
-The winning player removes his character from his pool.
-This is repeated until a player has no more characters in his pool, meaning he won with all of his characters and is thus declared the winner.
-Team Battle is used in ranked play and proposed as the go-to mode for tournaments, as it is designed to alleviate the issue of counter-picking.
+In a Standard Battle, each player picks a character and they play a game to the best of seven rounds.
+In a Team Battle, each player picks three characters which are pooled and randomly pit against each other to play games to the best of five rounds.
+After each game the winning and losing characters are removed from the pools.
+This continues until a player has won with all three of their characters, thus winning the match.
+If a player runs out of characters, their non-winning characters are returned to their pool.
+Team Battle is used in ranked play and proposed as the go-to mode for tournaments, as it is designed to alleviate the issue of counter-picking and provides far more matchup variety.

 In addition to single-player and multi-player modes, there is also a tutorial, a learn section and a training mode.
-The tutorial teaches new players how to play the game in general, while the learn section contains characters spotlight videos that delve deeper into what to do with each individual character.
-Training mode lets the player experiment and practice with a character as well as look up frame data in real-time.
+The tutorial teaches new players how to play the game in general, while the learn section contains character spotlight videos that explain each character's playstyle, tools, and gameplan in-depth.
+Training mode lets the player experiment and practice with characters, with features including dummy recording, dynamic frame data generation for moves, and frame step mode.

 Plot

-The game is set in the world of the same name, "Fantasy Strike", a world featured in other games made by Sirlin Games.
-In the story, Rook hosts a martial arts tournament to rally the strongest fighters of the land.
+The game is set in the world of the same name, "Fantasy Strike", featured in other games made by Sirlin Games.
+In the story, Rook hosts the Fantasy Strike tournament as an Olympic style event to rally the powerful fighters to talk about the injustices of their respective lands.

 Characters

 The game features twelve different playable characters, categorized into four different groups: zoner, rushdown, grappler and wildcard.

-Zoners: Great at overwhelming their opponent with multiple projectiles and specials.